 DON’T weld in the hardened condition (usually).
 The success rate of welding hardened material is generally lower when compared with annealed material.
 If possible, do your welding in the annealed condition and harden after welding.

-Many factors go into choosing a material including cost, strength, design criteria, the testing it needs to pass, etc. But to repeat – make sure the material you’re considering is actually weldable BEFORE you make your final choice.
+Many factors go into choosing a material including cost, strength, design criteria, post-weld testing, etc. But to repeat – make sure the material you’re considering is actually weldable BEFORE you make your final choice.

 Talk to an expert to discuss your options and make sure your next welding project is a success.
 Or feel free to leave a question in the space below and we'll get back to you with an answer.